 ABSTRACT.
-We obtain large deviations estimates for systems with stretched exponential decay of correlations, which improve the ones obtained in [AFLV11].
+We obtain large deviations estimates for systems with stretched exponential decay of correlations, which improve the ones previously obtained in the literature.
 As a consequence we obtain better large deviations estimates for Viana maps and get large deviations estimates for a class of intermittent maps with stretched exponential loss of memory.

-1. INTRODUCTION
+1. Introduction